vestrel00/contacts-android/DEV_NOTES.md

 - Nickname, defaults to null
 - Note, defaults to null

+> Note that all of the above rows are only automatically created for RawContacts that are associated
+> with an Account.

 If a valid account is provided, the default (auto add) group membership row is automatically created immediately by the Contacts Provider at the time of contact insertion.
 The name, nickname, and note are automatically created at a later time.

-// TODO verify this
 If a valid account is not provided, none of the above data rows are automatically created.

-One might initially think that this would be a problem because then Data table queries for all contacts will not return existing contacts that do not have any rows in the Data table.
-However, Contacts with no data rows that are not associated with an account are automatically deleted.
+**Blank RawContacts**

+The Contacts Providers allows for RawContacts that have no rows in the Data table (let's call them "blanks").

+The native Contacts app does not allow insertion of new RawContacts without at least one data row.
+It also deletes blanks on update.

 #### Data `StructuredName`